Financial-Times/origami/README.md

 ## Stylesheet

 The SCSS is defined in `main.scss`.
-There are no varibles, functions or mixins that are expected to be of use outside this module.
+There are no variables, functions or mixins that are expected to be of use outside this module.

 ## Responsive behavior